apache/rocketmq-site/_docs/14-rmq-deployment.md

 This section introduces production-ready deployment solution.
 Generally speaking, we are deploying a resilient RocketMQ cluster having no single point of failure.

 ### Prerequisite
-Before starting this section, make sure you have read Quick Start section, and are farmiliar with the core concepts and components of RocketMQ.
+Before starting this section, make sure you have read Quick Start section, and are familiar with the core concepts and components of RocketMQ.

 #### Production-ready Deployment
 ##### Name Server